Guide to Asbestos Trust Fund Claims - (800) 291-0963

 Exposure Source or Industry Estimated Number of People Exposed

-Shipyards and Naval Facilities (e.g., Mobile Bay) Over 150,000 military and civilian workers exposed during shipbuilding and repairs.
+Shipyards & Naval Facilities (e.g., Mobile Bay) Over 150,000 military and civilian workers during shipbuilding and repairs

-Construction and Building Trades (Statewide) Approximately 275,000 carpenters, electricians, plumbers, and drywall installers exposed to asbestos in insulation, flooring, siding, and roofing materials.
+Construction & Building Trades (statewide) Approximately 275,000 carpenters, electricians, plumbers, drywall installers

-Power Plants and Industrial Facilities Around 200,000 workers exposed to asbestos in turbines, boilers, generators, and pipe insulation.
+Power Plants & Industrial Facilities Around 200,000 workers in turbines, boilers, generators, pipe insulation

-Paper Mills and Textile Plants (e.g., Tuscaloosa, Selma, Mobile) Nearly 125,000 factory and mill workers exposed during production and equipment maintenance.
+Paper Mills & Textile Plants (Tuscaloosa, Selma, Mobile) Nearly 125,000 factory and mill workers

-Public Buildings: Schools, Universities, and Hospitals Roughly 100,000 teachers, maintenance crews, and healthcare workers exposed to asbestos in walls, ceilings, and mechanical systems.
+Public Buildings: Schools, Universities, Hospitals Roughly 100,000 teachers, maintenance crews, healthcare workers

-Residential and Commercial Demolition Crews Estimated 50,000 workers exposed during tear-outs and remodeling of older asbestos-laden structures.
+Residential & Commercial Demolition Crews Estimated 50,000 workers in tear-outs and remodeling of older structures

 Total Estimated Exposure:

-Over 1,000,000 people in Alabama have been exposed to asbestos through occupational, environmental, or secondary contact.
-With a long history of industrial use and legacy infrastructure, Alabama remains one of the most at-risk states for asbestos-related disease and mesothelioma litigation.
+More than 1,000,000 people in Alabama have been exposed to asbestos through occupational, environmental, or secondary contact—making it one of the most at-risk states for asbestos-related diseases and Alabama mesothelioma lawsuits.

-Alabama workers were exposed in many industries and environments.
-From mills to military bases, asbestos was used extensively, putting thousands of employees and residents at risk of life-threatening diseases such as mesothelioma.
+Alabama workers encountered asbestos across many industries and environments.
+From mills and shipyards to schools and military bases, asbestos was used extensively, putting thousands at risk of life-threatening diseases such as mesothelioma and asbestos lung cancer.

 🏭 Paper Mills (Courtland, Prattville, Jackson)

-Asbestos was used in piping, boilers, dryer felts, and cement sheets at Alabama’s paper mills.
-Maintenance crews, engineers, and mill workers inhaled asbestos dust daily during equipment operation, repairs, and routine facility upkeep.
+Asbestos was found in piping, boilers, dryer felts, and cement sheets.
+Maintenance crews, engineers, and mill workers inhaled dust during:

 Mobile Bay shipyards contained asbestos in boiler rooms, turbines, insulation, and gaskets.
-Shipbuilders, welders, and naval workers faced constant exposure while repairing and constructing vessels, releasing fibers into the surrounding work environment.
+Shipbuilders, welders, and naval workers were exposed while constructing and repairing vessels, especially in confined spaces.

 🔌 Power Plants (Gorgas, Gaston, Barry, Greene County)